BLUE HORIZON 1261

 "Slacker," the wolf said with a grin.
 "Too bad we don't have a full crew; they could help us clean."

 "Speaking of that, have you given any thought to the crew positions?"
 Jiro asked.
 "Two can fly this boat, but it will take more than just us to operate a business."
-They bypassed the Infirmary and came to a blue door.
+They bypassed the sickbay and came to a blue door.
 Upon the panel was the same image of a sailing ship's wheel as they had seen in the corridor outside the lift, but this was painted in tones of gold with brown trim, filling up a large section of the door.
 It was a signature of all Okami freighters, harking back to the days of sea voyages of long ago.
 Merlin only gave the door a cursory glance as they passed it and the captain's office next door.

 "I had plenty of time to think about things like that waiting in line today."
 He opened the door to the first cabin compartment they came to and took his bags inside the room.
-He set them down without turning on the lights and then dug into the inner pocket of his flight jacket for his personal slateboard.
+He set them down without turning on the lights and then dug into the inner pocket of his flight jacket for his personal slateboard tablet.
 He tapped open a note on the screen and handed it to the cougar.